1,000+ Opportunities

 Get alerted about grants like this

-Save a search for “U.S. Department of Energy (DOE) Office of Science” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “U.S. Department of Energy (DOE) Office of Science” or related funders appear.
+Free, weekly, unsubscribe anytime.

 Opportunity Listing - The Genesis Mission: Transforming Science and Energy with AI The Genesis Mission: Transforming Science and Energy with AI Agency: Office of Science Assistance Listings: 81.
 049 -- Office of Science Financial Assistance Program Last Updated: April 10, 2026 View version history on Grants.